On the global existence for the modified Camassa-Holm equation via the inverse scattering method: The existence of global solutions

 \textbf{Acknowledgements}

-The work of Fan and Yang is partially supported by the National Science Foundation of China under grants 12271104, 51879045 and 12247182.
+The work of Fan and Yang is partially supported by the National Science Foundation of China under grants 12271104, 51879045 and 12247182 and China Postdoctoral Science Foundation.
 The work of Liu is partially supported by the Simons Foundation under grant 499875.

 \\